How the PCRA Process Works in PA

 - A newly-recognized Constitutional right.

-In general, a petitioner will have 60 days from the time he or she learned of the exception to file a PCRA petition.
+A petitioner has one year from the discovery of the exception from the time he or she learned of the exception to file a PCRA petition.

 Is post-conviction relief an appeal?